-Hyperemesis gravidarum during the second trimester is more likely to cause placental complicationsJanuary 29th, 2013 in Obstetrics & gynaecology /
+Hyperemesis gravidarum during the second trimester is more likely to cause placental complicationsJanuary 29, 2013 in Medicine & Health / Obstetrics & gynaecology

 Pregnancies complicated by hyperemesis gravidarum in the second trimester of pregnancy are at a much higher risk of associated placental dysfunction disorders such as placental abruption and small for gestational age babies (SGA), finds a new study published today (30 January) in BJOG: An International Journal of Obstetrics and Gynaecology.

 Hyperemesis gravidarum occurs in 0.5-3% of pregnancies and is generally defined as severe illness or vomiting before 22 weeks gestation, usually requiring hospitalisation for intravenous fluid.
 The condition is caused by high levels of human chorionic gonadotrophin (hCG), the pregnancy hormone, and a woman's sensitivity to it.

 This study, which monitored the Swedish Medical Birth Register between 1997 and 2009, looked at women who had first admissions to hospital for treatment of hyperemesis gravidarum and the risk associations with later placental dysfunction disorders, compared to women with no admissions.

 The study was again stratified to further look at the different risk factors in the first and second trimesters, defined as first admission to hospital before 12 weeks and first admission to hospital between 12-22 weeks.

 The placental disorders monitored included pre-eclampsia, placental abruption (the premature separation of the placenta), stillbirth (fetal death at >28 weeks) and small for gestational age babies (SGA).
 Of the total study population (1,155,033) 1.1% of women (12,270) were exposed to hyperemesis gravidarum before 22 weeks gestation.